This post is a guest post from Chrissy at A Plan to Prosper.

 The Decision to Give Up Credit Cards

-When it comes to managing credit cards, people are either really good at it, or really bad at it.
-Identifying how you use credit cards or any kind of credit, is helpful when you are deciding whether or not to give up credit cards entirely.
+When it comes to managing credit cards, people are either really good at it or really bad at it.
+Identifying how you use credit cards or any kind of credit is helpful when deciding whether to give up credit cards entirely.

 For my family, we were bad at managing credit cards.
 We would only pay the minimum payments and would carry a balance of several thousand dollars.
 It was crucial for us to give up credit cards so that we were not spending mindless money that was not ours in the first place.